-Each January when the kids come back to school after the break, the first week is devoted to our Winter Week of Wisdom and Wonder: WWOWW!
+In January when the kids came back to school after the winter break, for many years the first week was devoted to a Winter Week of Wisdom and Wonder: WWOWW!

-Special classes and activities are offered, so it’s a time for the students to learn new skills, to try something new, and to have a lot of fun while earning enrichment credits.
-It also allows the teachers to do something different and interesting with a fresh group of students.
-Here are some highlights from WWOWW 2017 (video by Kim Kelley-Wagner):
+Special classes and activities were offered, so it was a time for the students to learn new skills, to try something new, and to have a lot of fun while earning enrichment credits.
+It also allowed the teachers to do something different and interesting with a fresh group of students.

-I offered a beginning sewing class last year, co-taught with the wife of one of our teachers.
-It was so much fun that I–and one of our new teachers–decided to offer it again this year!
+I offered a beginning sewing class in 2016, co-taught with the wife of one of our teachers.
+It was so much fun that I–and one of our new teachers–decided to offer it again!

 Due to the schedule, we only had 4 days instead of 5, so before the class started, I went to Jo-Ann’s to buy some colorful flannel fabrics so the kids could make “burrito” pillowcases.
 I also bought a variety of “fat quarters” for other projects, and my co-teacher and I got everything washed and ready to go before the first class.